eProsima/Fast-DDS-docs/README.md

 Furthermore, Fast DDS is not available for API reference documentation generation.
 [conf.py](docs/conf.py) provides some extra logic to download Fast DDS and generate the Doxygen documentation when running on a Read the Docs environment.
 This is done by means of the environment variable `READTHEDOCS`.
-When this variable is set to `True`, [conf.py](docs/conf.py) will clone Fast DDS in `build/fastdds/` and will set it to a specific a branch according to the following criteria:
+When this variable is set to `True`, [conf.py](docs/conf.py) will clone Fast DDS in `build/fastdds/` and will set it to a specific branch according to the following criteria:

 1. Try to checkout to the branch specified by environment variable `FASTDDS_BRANCH`.
 1. If the variable is not set, or the branch does not exist, try to checkout to a branch with the same name as the current branch on this repository.